 NCP flays BJP request for aid from state to build retaining walls in city

-NCP flays BJP request for aid from state to build retaining walls in citycities Updated: Jan 08, 2021, 19:47 IST

 PUNE Before asking the state government for help to erect retaining walls damaged due to floods in Pune, the BJP should first answer what they, as the ruling party in the Pune municipal corporation (PMC), have done do far?